-What happened if Facebook shut down tomorrow or they started charging for profiles?
+What happens if Facebook shuts down tomorrow or they started charging for profiles?
 Would you do it?

-Stay in control of your business and have a website or portfolio outside of social media.
+Stay in control of your business and build a website outside of social media.
 Aside from the fact that you don’t want to risk losing your business over social media, building an online presence is important.